SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 This is derived from the OSM value for "highway" and the designation.
 Values are:

 * motorway, trunk, primary, secondary, tertiary, unclassified and residential are handled as normal.
-* service without designation are handled as normal
+* service without designation: "important" ones are handled as normal, "less important" as driveway.
 * service with designation are handled as per the designation
 * unpaved - unpaved unclassified roads, intended to be shown visually different from paved ones
 * ucrwide, ucrnarrow - unclassified country road intended to be shown visually between unpaved and BOAT